rxnlabs/cshp-plugin-tracker/README.md

 3. Install wordpress.org plugins using WP CLI or composer
 4. Install wordpress.org themes using WP CLI or composer
 5. Download the premium plugins .zip file using the WP REST API URL using `wget` or `curl`.
-6. Uzip the file plugins .zip and place the plugins into the `plugins/` folder
+6. Unzip the file plugins .zip and place the plugins into the `plugins/` folder
 7. Download the premium themes .zip file using the WP REST API URL (the premium themes should usually be the parent theme if we are using a child theme) using `wget` or `curl`.
-8. Uzip the themes .zip file and place themes into the `themes/` folder.
+8. Unzip the themes .zip file and place themes into the `themes/` folder.

 Most of these steps can be automated but we will need to modify the `setupsite` command to support this first.